 ‘Gender identity disorder’ (GID) is a strong and persistent feeling that a person has a gender identification that is incongruent with their birth sex, which causes psychological distress (gender dysphoria), or a sense of inappropriateness in their current gender role.

-The underlying cause for gender identity disorder is unknown.
+The underlying cause for GID is unknown.
 In animals, it is known that there are critical periods of time during pregnancy where alterations in the amount of oestrogen and testosterone in the developing animal can permanently alter masculine or feminine behaviour.
 However, more research is needed to find out if a similar mechanism could be operating in gender identity disorder.
+GID is not related to someone’s sexual orientation, and someone with GID may identify with any sexuality including straight, gay, lesbian, pansexual, or bisexual.

-Gender identity disorder is the feeling that a person does not belong to the sex in which they were born.
-In gender identity disorder, the person is unhappy in their present gender role.
-In transsexualism, they also generally want to take steps to change their body through hormones and/or surgery so that it is more in keeping with the way they feel it should be.
+Gender identity disorder (GID) is the feeling that a person does not belong to the sex in which they were born.
+In GID, the person is unhappy in their present gender role.
+Transgender individuals may change their body through hormones and/or surgery so that it is more in keeping with the way they feel it should be.
 These feelings often lead to the wearing of clothes of their desired gender and changing their role in society accordingly.

-It is important to recognise the difference between gender identity disorder, where the person feels they were born in the wrong gender, and disorders of sex development.
-This term covers a range of conditions present from birth, where the development of one or more components of anatomical, chromosomal or gonadal sex is unusual, but the person generally does not feel they have been born in the wrong gender.
+It is important to recognise the difference between GID, where the person feels they were born in the wrong gender, and differences of sex development (DSD).
+DSD covers a range of conditions present from birth, where the development of one or more components of anatomical, chromosomal, or gonadal sex is atypical, but the person generally does not feel they have been born in the wrong gender, although that is still possible.

 Gender identity disorder is estimated to occur in 1 in 12,000 men and 1 in 30,000 women.